XRPL NFT Scam Tracker

 - Never sign an

-NFTokenCreateOfferfor an NFT you didn't deliberately list. - Treat memos like "Verification", "Safe XRPL verify", or "idx:N;len:N" as red flags.
+NFTokenCreateOffer, or any transaction, you didn't deliberately start. - Treat memos like "Verification", "Safe XRPL verify", or "idx:N;len:N" as red flags.
 No legitimate XRPL service uses those.

-- If an NFT in your wallet shows a huge balance you never bought, do not click it.
+- If an NFT in your wallet shows a huge balance you never bought, do not click it (don't interact with things you do not understand).
 Check the URI: anything pointing to

 xrpl-api.comorxrp-api.comis the drain campaign. - Burn or hide suspect NFTs from your wallet instead of interacting with them.